 VI.
 Policy While Interacting with Minors

 For purposes of this Code of Conduct and consistent with most legal standards, a minor is any individual under the age of eighteen.
-While interacting with any minor, a national officer, national board member, state affiliate president and their boards, division presidents and their boards, and local chapter presidents and their boards (hereafter Federation leaders) shall recognize that a minor cannot legally give consent for any purpose even if said minor is verbally or otherwise expressing consent.
+Any adult member, employee, or contractor of the Federation while interacting with a minor must recognize that a minor cannot legally give consent for any purpose even if said minor is verbally or otherwise expressing consent.
 For example, a minor may say that they consent to physical interaction.
 However, such consent is not valid or legal and should not be accepted.
 A parent or guardian must be informed and consulted about any action requiring consent from the minor.
-Federation leaders shall report any inappropriate interactions between adults and minors to the minor’s parents and law enforcement when appropriate.
+Federation leaders, members, employees, and contractors shall report any inappropriate interactions between adults and minors to the minor’s parents and law enforcement when appropriate.

 VII.
 Alcohol and Drug Policy

-Although alcoholic beverages are served at some Federation social functions, members and Federation leaders may not participate in any such functions in a condition that prevents them from participating safely and from conducting Federation business effectively or that might cause embarrassment to or damage the reputation of the Federation.
+Although alcoholic beverages are served at some Federation social functions, members, employees, and contractors may not participate in any such functions in a condition that prevents them from participating safely and from conducting Federation business effectively or that might cause embarrassment to or damage the reputation of the Federation.
 The Federation prohibits the possession, sale, purchase, delivery, dispensing, use, or transfer of illegal substances on Federation property or at Federation functions.

 VIII.
 Other General Principles

-In addition to the other policies and standards set forth herein, national officers, national board members, state affiliate presidents and their boards, division presidents and their boards, and local chapter presidents and their boards (hereafter Federation leaders) shall adhere to the following standards:
+In addition to the other policies and standards set forth herein, all members, employees, and contractors shall adhere to the following standards:

-- Federation leaders shall practice accountability and transparency in all activities and transactions.
+- Members, employees, and contractors shall practice accountability and transparency in all activities and transactions.

-- Federation leaders shall foster a welcoming environment at NFB meetings, events, and conferences that is a cooperative and productive atmosphere for all members and nonmembers.
+- Members, employees, and contractors shall foster a welcoming environment at NFB meetings, events, and conferences to create a cooperative and productive atmosphere for all members and nonmembers alike.

-- Federation leaders shall interact with NFB staff in a professional manner and follow proper channels of authority and communication.
+- Members, employees, and contractors shall interact with one another in a professional manner and follow proper channels of authority and communication.

-- Federation leaders shall positively promote the NFB through verbal and written communication.
+- Members, employees, and contractors shall positively promote the NFB through verbal and written communication.

-- Whenever possible, Federation leaders and members are strongly encouraged to handle conflicts or complaints involving other members privately, directly, and respectfully.
-Nothing in this standard is intended to limit a Federation leader’s or member’s right to pursue organizational change through appropriate methods or to limit anyone’s right to file a complaint for violation of this Code when necessary.
+- Whenever possible, members, employees, and contractors are encouraged first to handle conflicts or complaints involving other members, employees, or contractors privately, directly, and respectfully.
+However, nothing in this standard is intended to limit a member’s, employee’s, or contractor’s right to pursue organizational change through appropriate methods or to limit anyone’s right to file a complaint for violation of this Code when necessary

 IX.
 Violations and Complaint Procedure